seunomosowon/TA-mailclient/README.md

 ##### Known issues

-- This version does not support retrieving mails using POP3 on Splunk v7.x.
-It works when using IMAP.

-This is currently tested against the latest version of Splunk Enterprise.
+This is currently tested against 7.3, 8.0 and the latest version of Splunk Enterprise (v8.1 as at the time of this writing).
 Issues can be reported and tracked on Github at this time.